-Financial capability is the capacity, based on knowledge, skills, and access, to manage financial resources.
+Financial capability is having the knowledge and skills to manage financial resources.
 It provides the foundation that youth need to become self-sufficient adults.
-The following resources can be used by service providers and youth in order to prepare them to navigate the financial marketplace and to set and reach financial goals.
+The following resources can be used by service providers and youth to prepare youth to navigate the financial marketplace and to set and reach financial goals.

 Building Financial Capacity: A Planning Guide for Integrated Services [Webinar]